hughevans/pagedown-bootstrap-rails/README.md

 /*= require pagedown_bootstrap */
 ```

-Or with a SASS import:
+Or with an SCSS import:

 ``` scss
 @import "pagedown_bootstrap";